GEM3D/rebl-AMR-V2/README.md

 # Synopsis
 **rebl-AMR** is an Open-Source Software for Binarized-Octree Mesh Generation around Immersed Geometries. <br/>
-The main goal is to generate octrees for adaptive mesh refinement (AMR) of Cartesian domains with immersed complex geometries with the following boundary conditions:
+The main goal is to generate octrees for adaptive mesh refinement (AMR) of Cartesian domains with immersed complex geometries.

-  * Neumann-Neumann
-  * Neumann-Dirichlet
-  * Dirichlet-Dirichlet

 ## Features
   * MPI parallelization